ham-radio-72/green-phys.github.io/content/User Guide/Getting Started/_index.md

 By default the script will  `init_data_df.py' will generate the file `input.h5`.
 This file contains all necessary parameters and an initial mean-field solution of the system.
 In addition, the script will generate the `df_int` and `df_hf_int` directories which contain the Coloumb and one-body integrals of the system.

-If your python installation does not have pyscf available (type `python' and, in the python prompt, `import pyscf'), you will need to follow the instructions at [PySCF](https://pyscf.org/) or execute `pip install pyscf'.
+If your python installation does not have pyscf available (type `python` and, in the python prompt, `import pyscf`), you will need to follow the instructions at [PySCF](https://pyscf.org/) or execute `pip install pyscf`.

 ### Solving the self-consistent approximation